thisdot/js-jeopardy/game/react.md

 Q10.
 Is this right if we want to assign a class in React?
 Why? <br>
 class = “a”<br>
 A10.
 Is wrong.
 To create a class in React you should use className instead of class.

+Q11.
+What is a virtual DOM?
+A11.
+A virtual DOM is a representation of the DOM, like a lightweight copy.
+It has all the same objets with the same properties, bit it doesn't have the power to change the view like the real DOM.

+Q12.
+How do we comment in JSX?
+A12.
+By using { / * */  }

+Q13.
+What would happen if we use XML syntax to make a comment in our React code?
+A13.
+The complier wiould read it as a DOM Node.

+Q14.
+How can you pass a JavaScript expression inside an HTML tag?
+A14.
+By surrounding the JS expression with brackets { }

+Q15.
+True or false: arbitraty inputs of components are called Elements.
+A15.
+False.
+They are called props.

+Q16.
+Which method in a React Component is called after the component is rendered for the first time?
+A16. componentDidMount

+Q17.
+What happen if you call setState( ) into a render( ) method?
+A17.  setState( ) invokes render, so it would create an infinite loop.

+Q18.
+True or false: React merges the object you provide into the current state using State ( ) A18.
+False.
+The correct is setState ( )

+Q19.
+What is the name of functions that doen't change its results for the same set of inputs?
+A19.
+They are called Pure functions.

+Q20.
+React keeps track of items changed from a list using.... a20.
+Keys.

+Q21.
+How can we prevent default behavio in React?
+A21.
+By using preventDefault()

+Q22.
+True or false: React supports ES6 syntax.
+A22.
+True.

+Q23.
+To be able to use componentWillUpdate, render andcomponentDidUpdate, what needs to happen to shouldComponentUpdate?
+A23.
+It should be set to true.

+Q24.
+How can we provoke an update without using shouldComponentUpdate?
+A24.
+With forceUpdate

+Q25.
+The method findDOMNode gives you what?
+A25.
+It returns the DOM element where a component was mounted.

+Q26.
+What is the ReactDOM method for unmounting a component?
+A26. unmountComponentAtNode

+Q27.
+React 16 depends on the collection of which types?
+A27.
+Map and Set

+Q28.
+When does a class component become an error boundary?
+A28.
+When it defines at least one (it also can be both) of these lifecycle methods: static getDerivedStateFromError and/or componentDidCatch()

+Q29.
+This snippet would be ok in ES5.
+How should it be in ES6?

+var React = require('react');

+A29. require is obsolete, we should use import:

+import React from 'react'

+Q30.
+If an element updates, what does the virtual DOM do?
+A30. it updates the JSX.